tbeadle/docker-gunicorn/README.md

 `nginx.conf.jinja`, `supervisord.conf.jinja`, or `gunicorn.conf.jinja` in a
 `docker/templates/` directory at the root of your application's repo.

+The base supervisord template has an `[include]` section that will cause all files ending in `.conf` in an `/etc/supervisord.d/` directory to be included.
+This allows you to copy files to this location in your container or just mount a volume for that directory.

 If you do define your own templates, all environment variables starting with `USER_` will also be available within any of those templates.
 Also, if you want to *extend* the base templates, just use `{% extends 'base/<templatename>' %}`.